Skip to content

 • Calculate the correct number of tablets or capsules to administer

-• Calculate the correct volume of liquid medication to administer
+• Calculate the correct volume of a liquid medication to administer

 • Identify and flag unreasonable answers before administering